-A logo can be beautifully designed, but at the end, what it does is to reflect a company, and if the company is loved, admired and recognized, your logo will be too.
+A logo can be beautifully designed, but in the end, a logo is the reflection of a company.
+If the company is loved, admired, and recognized, your logo will be too.

 The purpose of your logo is to represent you through an image.
 So your role is to continue creating and developing a great company and the role of the designer is to take the essence of your business and translate it into the power of an image.

 These are some characteristics that make a great logo.
 But, what do you think, Is there any other feature that I missed.
 Participate here below, I would like to know your comments.

 Your logo and your website are the face of your business.
 Thinking about design is not thinking only on lines, shapes or colors; is to think about showing you are professional, reliable and likable.